joshuaeckroth/cse230-website/homework/homework-7.markdown

 ---
 title: Homework 7
-layout: commentable
+layout: default
 ---

-Due Aug 15, 11pm.
+Due Nov 17, 11pm (Thurs).

 Make a class called `Room` and a `main()` function that allow a user to "walk through a maze."
 Here is an example interaction: